Annette Weiner

-Annette Barbara Weiner née Cohen (February 14, 1933 – 7 December 1997) was one of the most prominent American cultural anthropologists, earning recognition as the President of the American Anthropological Association (1991–1993), Presidents of the Society for Cultural Anthropology (1987–1989), Chair of Anthropology (1981–1991).
-She also served as a Dean of Social Science (1993–1996), and Dean of the Graduate School of Arts and Science (1991–1996) at New York University.
-Early in her career, she taught at the University of Texas, Austin, and at Franklin and Marshall College.
-She held the David B. Kriser Distinguished Professorship in Anthropology from 1984 until her death in 1997.
+Annette Barbara Weiner née Cohen (February 14, 1933 - 7 December 1997) was an American anthropologist, Kriser Distinguished Professor of Anthropology, chair of the Anthropology Department, dean of the social sciences, and dean of the Graduate School of Arts and Science at New York University.
 She was known for her ethnographic work in the Trobriand Islands and her development of the concept of inalienable wealth in social anthropological theory.

-Life

-Annette B. Cohen was born on February 14, 1933, in Philadelphia.
-She embarked on her academic career later in life, following an initial career in business.
-Dr. Weiner's first two marriages ended in divorce, and she was later married to Dr. William E. Mitchell, a retired anthropology professor from the University of Vermont.
-She was the sister of three brothers and the mother of two children from her first marriage, as well as a stepmother to two children.
-Her family extended to include eight grandchildren.

-Education and career

-Annette Weiner earned her B.A. in Anthropology from the University of Pennsylvania in 1968 and completed her Ph.D. at Bryn Mawr College in 1974.
-While at Bryn Mawr, she studied under prominent anthropologists Jane C. Goodale and Frederica de Laguna.
-Weiner conducted extensive fieldwork in the Trobriand Islands, producing rich ethnographic accounts and analyses that stand as her most enduring contributions to the field.

 Her dissertation studied the contribution of women to the economy of Trobriand society, which had been the site of Bronislaw Malinowski's renowned studies of the Kula exchange.
 She demonstrated that women's contributions were highly significant but largely erased from record because the cultural focus was on the distribution and exchange of valuables rather than its production.
 The dissertation was published in 1976 by University of Texas Press under the title: Women of Value, Men of Renown: New Perspectives in Trobriand Exchange.
 It received intense attention and became a highly influential piece of feminist anthropology.
 In 1992 she published the book Inalienable Possessions: The paradox of keeping-while-giving at the University of California Press, in which she built on work by Marcel Mauss and Malinowski to present a theory of value and exchange in which there is a basic distinction between alienable and inalienable forms of wealth.
 Inalienable wealth is a kind of possession that is inalienably tied to its original possessor and which if given away retains some part of them, such wealth has the power to create lasting social divisions.